-Drought has become a more frequent and a major threat to human security in most of the Arab countries in transition located in arid and semi-arid areas of North Africa and Western Asia, as shown in Figure 1.
-Rainfall in this region is scarce and its distribution is very variable.
-This was especially seen during the last three decades within the region.
-The responses to severe drought in the region's countries are mainly ex-post (reactive) and tend to emphasize emergency relief, take effect after or during drought events and do not incorporate methods that support water conflict prevention.
-In response, the United Nations Department of Economic and Social Affairs (UN-DESA), in cooperation with the United Nations Economic and Social Commission for Western Asia (UN-ESCWA) and other United Nations cooperating agencies are implementing a regional capacity development project entitled "Strengthening National Capacities to Manage Water Scarcity and Drought in West Asia and North Africa".
-The project also answers a call for urgent action from the Rio + 20 Conference on Sustainable Development and the Outcome Document, The Future We Want, to take effective measures in dealing with drought and water scarcity as well as developing disaster risk reduction and community resilience.
-The project's timing coincides with the big effort from the UN-System, in particular WMO, the UNCCD and the FAO, in organizing the High-Level Meeting on National Drought Policy (HMNDP) during 11-15 March 2013 and the Final Declaration that encourage countries to develop and implement National Drought Management Policies.
+Drought has become an increasingly frequent and major threat to human security in most of the Arab countries in transition located in arid and semi-arid areas of North Africa and Western Asia, as shown in Figure 1.
+Rainfall in this region is scarce, and its distribution is highly variable.
+This was especially apparent in the region during the last three decades.
+The responses to severe drought by countries in the region are primarily ex-post (reactive) and tend to emphasize emergency relief, take effect after or during drought events and do not incorporate methods that support water conflict prevention.
+In response, the United Nations Department of Economic and Social Affairs (UN-DESA), in cooperation with the United Nations Economic and Social Commission for Western Asia (UN-ESCWA), along with other United Nations cooperating agencies, are implementing a regional capacity development project entitled, "Strengthening National Capacities to Manage Water Scarcity and Drought in West Asia and North Africa".
+The project also answers a call for urgent action from the Rio +20 Conference on Sustainable Development and the Outcome Document, The Future We Want, to take effective measures in dealing with drought and water scarcity, as well as developing disaster risk reduction and community resilience.
+The project's timing coincides with a a major UN-system wide effort, in particular the WMO, the UNCCD and the FAO, in organizing the High-Level Meeting on National Drought Policy (HMNDP) during 11-15 March 2013, and the Final Declaration that encourage countries to develop and implement National Drought Management Policies.
 The declaration also urges related UN agencies and programmes to assist governments, especially the developing countries, in the development of National Drought Management Policies and their implementation.

-Figure 1- Countries Dry land Classification
+Figure 1- Dry land Classification